AMWA-TV/bcp-005-03/docs/NMOS-With-IPMX-PEP.md

 A Receiver implementing privacy encryption and the PEP protocol MUST provide IS-05 `ext_privacy_*` extended transport parameters and associated constraints that specify the extent of support for the features defined in [TR-10-13][].

-A Receiver SHOULD provide a `urn:x-nmos:cap:transport:privacy` capability to indicate support for Senders that use privacy encryption and the PEP protocol.
+A Receiver MUST provide a `urn:x-nmos:cap:transport:privacy` capability to indicate support for Senders that use privacy encryption and the PEP protocol.
 A capability value of `true` indicates that privacy encryption and the PEP protocol are supported, while a value of `false` indicates that they are not supported.
 A Receiver MAY support either the `true` or `false` value.

 > Note: A Receiver is not allowed by [TR-10-13][] to support both values.
 An NMOS API is not allowed to change the state (enabled or disabled) of privacy encryption.

 ## Controller

 A Controller MUST verify Receivers' compliance with an active Sender using privacy encryption and the PEP protocol.

-This is achieved by checking the Sender’s SDP transport file for a `privacy` attribute, or by checking the Sender's `privacy` attribute, and by verifying the Sender's IS-05  `ext_privacy_*` extended transport parameters at the `active` endpoint.
+A Controller establishes that an active Sender is using privacy encryption and the PEP protocol by checking the Sender’s SDP transport file for a `privacy` attribute, or by checking the Sender's `privacy` attribute, or by checking the Sender's `urn:x-nmos:cap:transport:privacy` capability, or by verifying the Sender's IS-05  `ext_privacy_*` extended transport parameters at the `active` endpoint.

-The presence of a `privacy` attribute in the SDP transport file, or the `true` value for the Sender's `privacy` attribute, indicates that the stream is privacy-protected.
+The presence of a `privacy` attribute in the SDP transport file, or the `true` value for the Sender's `privacy` attribute, indicate that the stream is privacy-protected.

+Similarly, the Sender's IS-04 `urn:x-nmos:cap:transport:privacy` capability, enumerating the value `true`, indicates that the stream is privacy-protected.

-Similarly, the presence of the Sender's IS-05 `ext_privacy_protocol` and `ext_privacy_mode` transport parameters at the `active` endpoint with a value other than "NULL" also indicates that the stream is privacy-protected.
+Finally, the presence of the Sender's IS-05 `ext_privacy_protocol` and `ext_privacy_mode` transport parameters at the `active` endpoint with a value other than "NULL" indicate that the stream is privacy-protected.

+When considering an inactive Sender, a Controller MUST NOT rely on the content of the SDP transport file as it MAY NOT be available until the Sender becomes active.

 Only Receivers that support privacy encryption and the PEP protocol MAY consume such streams.

 A Controller is responsible for assessing Receivers compatibility with an active Sender with respect to privacy encryption.
 This process is performed at both the IS-04 and IS-05 levels.

+A Controller detecting non-compliance with an active Sender at the IS-04 level using the Sender's `privacy` attribute or `urn:x-nmos:cap:transport:privacy` capability, and the Receiver's `urn:x-nmos:cap:transport:privacy` capability MUST prevent activation and SHOULD notify the User.

-If both the Sender and Receivers implement the `urn:x-nmos:cap:transport:privacy` capability, a Controller MAY perform an initial compatibility check at the IS-04 level using this capability.
-If the Sender and Receivers are not compatible at the IS-04 level, or if the `urn:x-nmos:cap:transport:privacy` capability is not implemented by all parties, a Controller MUST perform a final compatibility check using the IS-05 `ext_privacy_*` transport parameters and associated constraints.
-A Controller MAY constrain the Sender to use privacy encryption parameters compatible with the Receivers.
+A Controller detecting compliance with an active Sender at the IS-04 level using the Sender's `privacy` attribute or `urn:x-nmos:cap:transport:privacy` capability, and the Receiver's `urn:x-nmos:cap:transport:privacy` capability MUST perform a final compatibility check using the Sender's and Receivers' IS-05 `ext_privacy_*` transport parameters and associated constraints.

 A Controller MUST ensure that the `protocol` and `mode` parameters are identical between the Sender and all subscribing or connecting Receivers.
-If an ECDH `mode` is used, the Controller MUST also ensure that the `ecdh_curve` parameter is identical between the Sender and all subscribing or connecting Receivers, and MUST exchange the ECDH `public_key` parameters between the peers.

-A Controller MUST forward the Sender's `key_generator`, `key_version`, and `key_id` parameters to all subscribing or connecting Receivers.
+If an ECDH `mode` is used, the Controller MUST also ensure that the `ecdh_curve` parameter is identical between the Sender and the subscribing or connecting Receiver.
+A Controller MAY constrain the Sender with `protocol`, `mode` and `curve` privacy encryption parameters compatible with the Receivers.
+A Controller MUST forward the Sender's `iv`, `key_generator`, `key_version`, and `key_id` parameters to all subscribing or connecting Receivers.
+If an ECDH `mode` is used, the Controller MUST exchange the ECDH `public_key` parameters between the peers.

-If a mismatch is detected in the `protocol`, `mode`, or `ecdh_curve` parameters, or if the ECDH `public_key` parameters cannot be exchanged, the Controller MUST prevent activation and SHOULD notify the User.
+If a mismatch is detected in the `protocol`, `mode`, or `ecdh_curve` parameters, the Controller MUST prevent activation and SHOULD notify the User.

-> Note: IS-11 operates at the IS-04 capabilities/constraints level and cannot be used to constrain privacy encryption, which must be managed using IS-05.
+> Note: IS-11 operates at the IS-04 capabilities/constraints level and cannot be used to constrain privacy encryption, which is managed using IS-05.

 ### IS-05 Sender Activation